Choosing a yoga teacher training course

 I’ve practised a wide variety of styles over the years but currently like Sivananda.
 However, I didn’t want my training to tie me into one particular style!

-The point of this article is to give you a bit more clarity and all the information I’ve found out since researching yoga teacher training courses.
+The point of this article is to give you a bit more clarity and share some of the information I’ve found out since researching yoga teacher training courses.
+I’ve focused on courses in London as I’m not in a position to travel at this time.
+However, I have also written about some global courses.

-Important questions to ask yourself before choosing a yoga teacher training course
+Important questions I asked myself before choosing a yoga teacher training course

 1. What style of yoga would you like to teach?